-believer is such a recognition of the Spirit&#8212;wherever and however it is working in the service of God and the gospel, for the Lord Jesus Christ&#8217;s sake, and evidencing therein love to Him, His gospel, God and His grace, more than to anything else, as shall not raise questions which all the wisdom of the clergy in Ireland never could answer, but, on the contrary, will enable them to resist (and be borne out by God in it, because by integrity of purpose they shall be enabled to detect and be justified in resisting) that which is the will of the flesh, and not the unity of grace and the Spirit.
-The clergy have refused so to recognise it in the laity.
-Let the layman, as I would beseech them in the Lord&#8217;s name&#8212;no man ever lost in God&#8217;s work anything by humbling himself, or dealing gently with a brother &#8212;be wiser.
-Let them own whatever of God&#8217;s Spirit there is in the clergy, and let the rest pass.
+believer is such a recognition of the Spirit -- wherever and however it is working in the service of God and the gospel, for the Lord Jesus Christ's sake, and evidencing therein love to Him, His gospel, God and His grace, more than to anything else, shall not raise questions which all the wisdom of the clergy Ireland never could answer, but, on the contrary, will enable them to resist (and be borne out by God in it, because integrity of purpose they shall be enabled to detect and be justified in resisting) that which is the will of the flesh, and not the unity of grace and the Spirit.
+The clergy have refused so recognise it in the laity.
+Let the layman, as I would beseech them in the Lord's name -- no man ever lost in God's work anything by humbling himself, or dealing gently with a brother -- be wiser.
+Let them own whatever of God's Spirit there is in the clergy, and let the rest pass.
 The clergy may feel assured that these are times in which he who acts with the simplest purpose, and with most of the Spirit, will in result carry the work of God with him; for it is a day in which God is separating realities from forms, as that which can alone stand the universal dislocation which every institution is undergoing, and which the Spirit of God shall and can alone go through unscathed, and those that are led by it unmarred and unhurt.

 To resume the whole.
-The Spirit of God is poured out| on laymen and on the clergy.
+The Spirit of God is poured out¦ on laymen and on the clergy.
 The clergy, by virtue of their office, exclude laymen from any portion of the work which they are carrying on, while their work at the same time sets aside episcopal control.
 What can we think of this?
 It is not the first time that the clergy have sought to confine, to their own narrow channels, the working of the Spirit of God, and so grieved and hindered the work.
 And, since they have thus raised the question, What is a clergyman? there are fifty-six persons ordained at once, as we have known instances.
 For what?
 Elders?
 No, not one probably of the number having any one qualification for the office.
 Indeed, though God may raise them up, in the arrangements of the church (that is, the Establishment), *there could not be any such thing* as ordinary elders, nor is there indeed of deacons, in the scriptural sense of the word.
 No. What then?
 All alike are ordained.
 Some,

-| I again notice this traditional expression which is incorrect.
-The Spirit of God works especially in given times and places; it was poured out at Pentecost.
+¦I again notice this traditional expression which is incorrect.
+The spirit of God works especially in given times and places; it was poured out at Pentecost.

 {66}